Hypermobile Singers: From Pretty Impressive to Pretty Painful

 - Be mindful about all kinds of extremes like going to the limits of your volume, range, opening your jaw, etc.

-- If you can sing with high volume, don’t do it for too long.
+- If you can sing with high volume, be mindful about how long you do so.

 - Adjust your repertoire and genre, as well as the duration of your rehearsals and performances.

-- If necessary, see specialists such as a speech therapist and laryngologist.
+- If necessary, see specialists such as a Speech-Language Pathologist, voice therapist and laryngologist.
 Make sure they understand hypermobile voices!
-Maybe send them this blog post?

 - Reduce excessive tension around your larynx and jaw with manual therapy.
 Tell the therapist you’re hypermobile, so they can be cautious of dislocation and / or subluxation.